nevarok/NeSteppedAnimation/README.md

 2. **Add the Stepped Animation Node:**
     - In the Animation Graph, right-click to open the context menu.
-    - Search for `NeSteppedAnimation` and select `NeSteppedAnimation Node`.
+    - Search for `Stepped Animation` and select `Stepped Animation Node`.
-    - Connect the `NeSteppedAnimation Node` to your animation network as desired.
+    - Connect the `Stepped Animation Node` to your animation network as desired.

 ### Configuring the Node

-The `NeSteppedAnimation` node has several configurable properties:
+The `Stepped Animation` node has several configurable properties:

 - **Frames Per Second (FPS):**
     - Determines the number of frames per second for the stepped animation.